Toad (Marvel Comics): Powers and abilities

-As a result of having his genetic structure restored (thus stabilizing and augmenting his mutation) Toad has the ability to extend his elastic tongue up to 25 feet in length to ensnare objects and people.
-His tongue is superhumanly strong and tough to the extent that he once killed a magistrate of Genosha by ensnaring him within his tongue and squeezing, causing the magistrate to be crushed to death almost immediately.
-He can also secrete odorless pheremonous venom and psychoactive chemicals from his tongue and fingertips that allow him to influence, manipulate, and control the minds of others to a limited extent.
+As a result of having his genetic structure restored (thus stabilizing and augmenting his mutation), Toad can extend his elastic tongue up to 25 feet in length to ensnare objects and people.
+His tongue is superhumanly strong and tough to the extent that he once killed a magistrate of Genosha by ensnaring him with his tongue and squeezing, causing the magistrate to be crushed to death almost immediately.
+He can also secrete odorless pheromone venom and psychoactive chemicals from his tongue and fingertips that allow him to influence, manipulate, and control the minds of others to a limited extent.
 Thanks to special pads on his hands and feet, Toad can stick to and climb most surfaces with ease, even if they are vertical, inverted, or slick.
-He can also secrete a highly adhesive resin from his pores that paralyzes the nervous system of anybody that touches it.
-Toad has also demonstrated the ability to psionically communicate with amphibian life (which he often uses as spies), and to expel powerful gusts of wind from his lungs capable of knocking someone down.
+He can also secrete a highly adhesive resin from his pores that paralyzes the nervous system of anybody who touches it.
+Toad has also demonstrated the ability to telepathically communicate with amphibian life (which he often uses as spies), and to expel powerful gusts of wind from his lungs capable of knocking someone down.

 Toad's intellect has increased beyond his original levels, and he has considerable knowledge of advanced technology and access to vast technological and scientific knowledge, which he gained as a lackey to Magneto and while he was held captive by the Stranger, as well as his studies of machinery in the possession of Arcade and Arkon.
 He once possessed alien technology that he stole from the Stranger's world, and could utilize it to create synthezoid robots, among other uses.
 He has demonstrated the ability to apply this advanced technology but lacks the creativity to make progress beyond his existing knowledge.
 For example, while he could construct and utilize a powerful exoskeletal armor, he would be unable to improve on its base design.

-Although Toad's amphibian-like traits extend to his physical appearance, this was revealed to be contingent upon his mutation during the events in which the High Evolutionary deprived the world's mutant population of their extraordinary abilities.
-Following the events, Toad was revealed to be an extremely handsome young man.
-This is as he would look had he not been born a mutant.
+Although Toad's amphibian-like traits extend to his physical appearance, this was revealed to be contingent upon his mutation when the High Evolutionary depowered every mutant on Earth.
+This causes Toad to take on a human appearance, which is what he would have looked like had he not been born a mutant.

-Toad later gained a secondary mutation where he can light his tongue on fire.
+Toad later gained a secondary mutation where he could light his tongue on fire.